JustynF/HitBoxer/README.md

-gamepad.js
+Hitboxer
 ===

-A simple demo of the HTML5 Gamepad API, showing debug info and button states for all connected controllers, in realtime.
+A simple demo of the HTML5 Gamepad API,Adding in layouts for Hibox controller, showing debug info and button states for all connected controllers, in realtime.

 Built with React, TypeScript, and Stylus